-Coding in 1980.-The National Center for Health Statistics prepares for its cause-of-death coding clerks an instruction manual that contains decisions and interpretations that apply each year.
-These manuals are revised annually, chiefly to bring coding procedures into alignment with new developments in reporting practices and in medical opinions as to the etiology and causal relationship of diseases and to eliminate inconsistencies in coding procedures.13 No coding changes occurred between 1979 and 1980.
+Coding in 1983-The National Center for Health Statistics prepares for its cause-of-death coding clerks instruction manuals that contain decisions and interpretations that apply each year.12-16 These manuals are revised annually. chiefly to bring coding procedures into alignment with new developments in reporting practices and in medical opinions as to the etiology and causal relationship of diseases and to eliminate inconsistencies in coding procedures.
+Part 2e, Non-Indexed Terms, Standard Abbreviations, and State Geographic Codes Used in Mortality Data Classification.
+1983 (Including WHO Amendments to ICD-9) was added to the vital statistics instruction manual series in 1983.
+The major reason for development of Part 2e was to provide a published source of code assignments for terms not indexed in Volume 2 of ICD-9.
+The rules for coding the 1983 mortality data essentially remained the same as the previous year except for the coding of Acquired Immunity Deficiency Syndrome (AIDS).